chut89/NVIDIA-Driver390-Setup/README.md

 +-----------------------------------------------------------------------------+
 ```
 ### Fix black screen problem after reboot
-Actually things didn't work out flawlessly for me, I stumbled across different Ubuntuforums and ended up installing NVIDIA driver on `6.0.5-generic` kernel and then mistakenly remove `xserver-xorg` which is a very BIG issue you might be yelling at me.
+Actually things didn't work out flawlessly for me, I stumbled across different Ubuntuforums and ended up installing NVIDIA driver on `6.5.0-generic` kernel and then mistakenly remove `xserver-xorg` which is a very BIG issue you might be yelling at me.
 But I was stupid and I commited the crime anyway.
 If you run into the problem that the desktop doesn't load and leaves you staring at the black screen, don't worry 'cause I have a fix for you.
-Reboot into recovery mode, select something like `Linux kernel 6.0.5-recovery mode` on GRUB selection.
+Reboot into recovery mode, select something like `Linux kernel 6.5.0-generic (recovery mode)` from GRUB options.
 Or if you get stuck at the middle of the installation you can hold `Alt + F[1-9]` key.
 In my case I have `FUJITSU ESPRIMO P910` model desktop at this time of writing it was F2 key which brings you to recovery mode.
 There you still have full access to file system and services.
 You're gonna start with reinstalling `xserver-xorg` and `ubuntu-gnome-desktop`

     $ apt-cache search ubuntu-gnome-desktop
     $ sudo apt install xserver-xorg ubuntu-gnome-desktop